rosekantor/rosekantor.github.io/_pages/about.md

 I value reproducibility, teamwork, and community in research.
 I enjoy consulting, collaborating with stakeholders, mentoring, and teaching.

 **Are you a researcher?
-Join the [drinking-water-microbiome slack!](https://join.slack.com/t/drinkingwater-5jh2218/shared_invite/enQtOTQ2OTM3NTQ3Mzc5LTc3ZmRlZDQ0YzhiNGYzZjBiNjI4OTQ0Y2FlOTJmNTAyN2RhY2YyZmFiMzlkY2UyNjJhNzgxMzIyNzk2Yzc3NmQ)** See my post about the purpose of this slack [here](/blog/2020-01-19-slack-for-drinking-water-microbiome).
+Join the [drinking-water-omics slack!](https://join.slack.com/t/drinking-water-omics/shared_invite/enQtOTQ2OTM3NTQ3Mzc5LTc3ZmRlZDQ0YzhiNGYzZjBiNjI4OTQ0Y2FlOTJmNTAyN2RhY2YyZmFiMzlkY2UyNjJhNzgxMzIyNzk2Yzc3NmQ)** See my post about the purpose of this slack [here](/blog/2020-01-19-slack-for-drinking-water-microbiome).

 Education
 ------